Amanieu/asyncplusplus/README.md

 The only requirement to use Async++ is a C++11 compiler and standard library.
 Unfortunately C++11 is not yet fully implemented on most platforms.
 Here is the list of OS and compiler combinations which are known to work.

-- Linux: GCC 4.7+ and Clang 3.2+
+- Linux: GCC 4.7+ and Clang 3.2+ both work.
-- Mac: Not tested yet, but it should work with the latest Clang and GCC 4.7+
+- Mac: Not tested yet, but it should work with the latest Clang and GCC 4.7+.
-- Windows: MSVC 2012 (even with the Nov CTP) does not support enough of C++11.
-Work is in progress to port to GCC 4.8 on MinGW.
+- Windows: GCC 4.8+ with posix threads works.
+MSVC and Intel compilers are not supported.

 Building and Installing
 -----------------------